ETS5/RPWNmasternodesetup/README.md

 __masternodeprivatekey__ - this is your masternode private key which script will generate automatically.
 Each masternode will use its own unique private key to maintain secure communication with your Hot Wallet.
 You will have to generate a new key for each masternode you are setting up.
 Only your masternode and your hot wallet will be in possession of this private key.
 In case if you will need to change this key later for some reason, you will have to update it in your __masternode.conf__ in Hot Wallet as well as in the RPWN.conf in data directory on the masternode VPS.

 __output-tx-ID__ - this is your collateral payment Transaction ID which is unique for each masternode.
 It can be easily located in the transaction details (Transactions tab) or in the list of your **masternode outputs**.
-This TxID also acts as unique masternode ID on the Reden network.
+This TxID also acts as unique masternode ID on the RESPAWN network.

 __output-tx-index__ - this is a single-digit value (0 or 1) which is shown in the **masternode outputs**